dhimasarista/dhimasarista/README.md

 I leverage their extensive ecosystems to build efficient software solutions—ranging from RESTful API services to monolithic applications—primarily using NodeJS, with Laravel and Spring Boot as alternative frameworks depending on project context.
 I incorporate event-driven patterns and ensure reliable data persistence and system responsiveness across services.

+Although I’m able to work with a range of programming languages, I tend to avoid overly minimalistic ones—even if they offer fast performance—when their syntax is overly implicit or prioritizes convenience over structural clarity.
+In complex systems, this often becomes unnecessarily challenging and mentally draining to work with over time.

 ### 🏗️ Technical Skills
 ![C#](https://custom-icon-badges.demolab.com/badge/CSharp-%23E0559F.svg?logo=cshrp&logoColor=white)
 ![NodeJS](https://img.shields.io/badge/NodeJS-339933.svg?logo=node.js&logoColor=white)